How to Prepare an Environment Paper for the UPSC Exam? A Guide to The Civil Services Examination

 The NCERT textbooks are your go-to reference guide to understand the basics.
 The language used in these books is simple with the right amount of technical jargon that will introduce you to the foundational terminology.

-- Ecology and environment by P. D. Sharma
+3. Ecology and Environment by P. D. Sharma

-As with the preparation of any other subject, Environment too demands regular reading of The Hindu to keep abreast with all current issues dealing with the topic.
+As with the preparation of any other subject, Environment also demands the regular reading of The Hindu to keep abreast with all current issues dealing with the topic.

-- The Environment Ministry is responsible for all the laws, practices, problem identification and rectification regarding environment in India.
+The Environment Ministry is responsible for all the laws, practices, problem identification and rectification regarding the environment in India.

-- Your aim must be to create the perfect mix of static and dynamic portion.
+- Your aim must be to create the perfect mix of the static and dynamic portion.

 - You must start building your basics with the NCERT books of general science and geography as given above.